Why You May Not Want To Settle Outside Of Court

 Related: Benefits to Settling Your Case Out of Court

 Ultimately, whether it’s better to go to trial or settle depends on the circumstances of the case.
 Most cases are best to settle.
-However, there are some good reasons that you may want to take your case to trial like if it’s necessary to receive a fair judgment, to expose the actions of the defendant or to have your day in court.
+However, there are some good reasons you may want to take your case to trial, like if it’s necessary to receive a fair judgment, to expose the defendant’s actions, or to have your day in court.
 An experienced attorney can help you weigh the pros and cons to make the best choice.

 Adam S. Kutner